All Episodes

 Rush Limbaugh is obviously a very influential conservative radio talk show host.

-It's not wrong, but it's interesting piece of relevant information that this is who he's reaching out to.
+It's not wrong, but it's an interesting piece of relevant information that this is who he's reaching out to.

 I would be interested in Mitt Romney's position.

-I would be interested in T Paw's position.
+I would be interested in T.Paul's position.

 I'd be interested in Rick Perry's position.

-But Boehner, well they're upset.
+But Boehner, so they're upset.

 Nobody call me.

-Rick Perry don't call me, T. Paul don't call me.
+Rick Perry doesn't call me.

 Hell, Mary don't even listen to me anymore.